Kiarash-Parvizi/ZINQ-Processor/README.md

 If you want to know how the connection signals between datapath and controller are implemented and optimized, see [this image](./about/single-cycle/exe-state-calc).

+## Contributions

+Feel free to contribute of any kind.
+By any kind, we mean just ANY kind! :)

+## Documentation

+The code is well-documented, and this README should help you through the general overview of the project.

+But you think it is a must?
+Create an issue and tell why.

 ## License

 Licensed under [GPLv3](./LICENSE.md).